bem/bem-components/common.blocks/radio-group/radio-group.en.md

 ### Radio group type `type`

-`type` modifier can have following values:
+`type` modifier can have the following values:

 * `button`.
 It is used for creation of a button radio group – a block of button switcher;
 * `line`.
 Is used for a line-aligned radio group creation.
 Right gap is automatically added after each switch of the group except the last one.
 Available only for *normal* theme.